apache/phoenix-site/site/source/src/site/markdown/joins.md

     _lhs_ will be built as hash map in server cache.

 The join order is more complicated with multiple-join queries.
 You can try running "EXPLAIN _join\_query_" to look at the actual execution plan.
-For multiple-inner-join queries, we apply star-join optimization by default, which means the leading (left-hand-side) table will be scanned only once joining all right-hand-side tables at the same time.
+For multiple-inner-join queries, Phoenix applies star-join optimization by default, which means the leading (left-hand-side) table will be scanned only once joining all right-hand-side tables at the same time.
 You can turn off this optimization by specifying the hint "NO_STAR_JOIN" in your query if the overall size of all right-hand-side tables would exceed the memory size limit.

 Let's take the previous query for example: